isabella232/sc_Charts/1 - Data/Script.markdown

 > Open DashboardViewController.swift

-To keep things tidy, I'm going to configure `totalStreamersLineChartView` in its `didSet` observer, which is called when it's assigned the value you connected in Interface Builder.
+To keep things tidy, I'm going to configure `totalStreamersLineChartView` in its `didSet` observer, which is called just before `viewDidLoad`, when it's assigned the value you connected in Interface Builder.
 I'll use a closure to assign its data property.
 To start off with, I'll return nil, to avoid having errors as I put the data together.

 ```swift
   @IBOutlet var totalStreamersLineChartView: LineChartView! {